User Manual – Durst

 1.4.3.
 Adding Tags to Production Jobs

-The previously missing ability to assign tags to Production Jobs is now available as of this version.
+The previously unavailable functionality to assign tags to Production Jobs is now supported as of this version.
 To assign one or more tags to a Production Job, proceed as follows:

 1. Navigate to Production Jobs > Production Jobs.